Median Calculator For Class Interval

 - The median is the average of these two values: (40+50)/2.
 Therefore, the median is 45.

-Three main characteristics of median
+Three main characteristics of the median

 - Resist the outliers: Unlike the mean (average), the median is not significantly affected by extreme values (outliers) in the dataset.
 This makes it a more robust measure of central tendency when dealing with skewed distributions or data containing outliers.